 If you are currently located outside of Massachusetts but within the U.S., Puerto Rico, and the U.S. Virgin Islands:

-- You can get help finding a NUSHP health care provider by calling 1.800.810.BLUE (1.804.673.1177 to call collect).
+- Help finding a NUSHP health care provider is available by calling 1.800.810.BLUE (1.804.673.1177 to call collect).

-If you are outside the United States, Puerto Rico, and the U.S. Virgin Islands:
+Options available if you are outside the United States, Puerto Rico, and the U.S. Virgin Islands:

-- You can call 1.800.810.BLUE (1.804.673.1177 to call collect).
+- Call 1.800.810.BLUE (1.804.673.1177 to call collect).

 - The Blue Cross Blue Shield Global Core Service Center can help you to access a health care provider.

-- You can also access the free 24/7 Nurse Hotline at 1.888.247.2583.
+- Access the free 24/7 Nurse Hotline at 1.888.247.2583.

 Students studying at our Canadian campuses of Vancouver and Toronto have access to Guard Me, a comprehensive health insurance policy that provides a wide range of benefits for emergencies, new and emergent conditions, and medically necessary treatment.
 The NU policy has been designed to include prescription medication coverage for both new and emergent conditions.
 To learn more about eligibility, coverage and requirements, please visit your global campus microsite links above.

 New College for the Humanities NCH, London